-Activates/deactivates the monitoring of this module.
+Activates/deactivates the monitoring of this Ethernet module.

-marked Monitoring is active.
-If you remove this module from the device, then the signal contact opens. unmarked (default setting)
+- marked Monitoring is active.
+If you remove this Ethernet module from the device, then the signal contact opens. - unmarked (default setting) Monitoring is inactive.

 This setting is effective when you mark the Ethernet module removal checkbox further up.